ultimate-notion/ultimate-notion/docs/getting_started.md

 a *page* or a *block*.
 A page contains a number of blocks, e.g. headings, text, bulleted list, tables, quotes and so on.

-An important and special block is the *database*, which may be  within a page, i.e. *inline*, or at the same hierarchy level as a *page*.
+An important and special block is the *database*, which may be within a page, i.e. *inline*, as a block or at the same hierarchy level as a *page*.
 A *database* has a *schema*, that specifies various structured *properties* of the individual pages contained in that database.
 Only pages contained in a database have properties.
 Notion itself also offers *linked databases* (with ↗ next to the database title) but those are not accessible via the API, thus you must